costaivo/Tutorial-Angular/02_AdManager/03_Lesson/Start/readme.md

 	```

 ### Challenge:
 Using the knowledge you have gained so far.
-Add logic to hide/unhide the records based on IsActiveStatus in the html
+Add logic to hide/unhide the records based on IsActiveStatus in the `publication-list.component.html`

 ### **HomeWork:**